-The election to ratably accrue real property taxes is binding unless the consent of the IRS is obtained to change the method of deducting real property taxes.
+The election to ratably accrue real property taxes is binding unless you get permission from the IRS to change the method of deducting real property taxes.
 Any real property taxes that are normally deductible for the tax year, and that apply to periods prior to the year of the election, are deductible for the tax year in which you make the election.

 Making the election.
-If you make your election for the first year in which real property taxes are incurred, the election may be made in a statement attached to your income tax return for that year.
-The return must be filed by the regular due date (including extensions).
+If you make your election for the first year in which real property taxes are incurred, attach a statement to your income tax return for that year.
+File the return by the regular due date (including extensions).
 The statement should indicate:

-- The trades or businesses to which the election applies, and the accounting method or methods used; - 2) The period of time to which the taxes relate; and - 3) The computation of the real property tax deduction for the first year of election.
+- The trades or businesses to which the election applies, and the accounting method or methods used; - 2) The period of time to which the taxes relate; and - The computation of the real property tax deduction for the first year of election.